JeanLucPons/VanitySearch/README.md

 Priv (HEX): 0xB00FD8CDA85B11D4744C09E65C527D35E2B1D19095CFCA0BF2E48186F31979C2
 ```

-# Generate a vanity address for a third party using split-key vanity address
+# Generate a vanity address for a third party using split-key

 It is possible to generate a vanity address for a third party in a safe manner using split-key.\
 For instance, Alice wants a nice prefix but does not have CPU power.
 Bob has the requested CPU power but cannot know the private key of Alice, Alice has to use a split-key.